 But this time, designers went wild!

-Gucci recently expressed its stand on abortion and human rights in its Cruise 2020 fashion show at the Capitoline Museums in Rome.
+Gucci has expressed its stand on abortion and human rights in its Cruise 2020 fashion show at the Capitoline Museums in Rome.
 Creative Director Alessandro Michele created a pleated long-sleeve gown with a uterus embroidered on it.
 This signifies Alessandro’s continuing support and vision of freedom, equality, and self-expression.
 Moreover, Gucci stands true to its commitment to women all over the world to support sexual and reproductive rights, maternal health, and the freedom of individual choice.